Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/security/openidconnect.rst

 Generic Provider
 ****************

-This is the one who is used more the most of the Open Id provider.
+This is the type of provider that should be used most of the time.
 To add a generic provider, you need to go on PLUGINS >> OpenID Connect Client >> Add provider as site administrator.
 A modal opens and you can fill in the necessary fields